hb9kns/webforms/README.md

 TAB is used).
 This allows to predefine a limited number of possible entries for certain fields.

+Header fields with the structure `now=description` or `day=description` will result in the corresponding field being a selection field, with options empty, old value, or current time (in minute resolution, for `now=` header) or day (for `day=` header).
+In case of `now=` fields, the time will be followed by `=NNNN` where `NNNN` is the epoch time (in general since Jan.1st 1970 UTC) in minutes; this can be used for logbook applications to calculate time differences.

 Page entries with leading `-` normally are not displayed when the page is rendered, but they can be "un-hidden," and also be edited.